 Speaking for me and my family, these things settle it for us.

-Again, we want to be open with those we love and show how we came to believe what we believe.
 I really feel that women in the Independent Baptist world really fall into three categories:

 1. Those who have a personal conviction to not wear pants.

 To those in this category, we love and respect you.
 No one should back away from what he or she believes to be true—that is the beauty of soul liberty.
 We will never treat you any differently or look down on you.
 We are firm believers in every person following the Lord’s leading personally.
 Let us all do this very thing.

 2. Those who hold no such conviction and feel free to wear pants.